arzwa/py-adhore/README.md

 ## Citation

-If you use this package, please cite this repository and most importantly:
+If you use this code, please do not forget to cite

 ```
 Proost, Sebastian, et al. "i-ADHoRe 3.0—fast and sensitive detection of genomic homology in extremely large data sets."